 Here's a list of major ice cream manufacturers, their gluten disclosure policies, links to their sites, and a sampling of their gluten-free flavors:

 - Ben & Jerry's.
 This iconic Vermont chain does not provide a gluten-free list of flavors.
 Instead, according to this company statement, Ben & Jerry's will call out any ingredients containing wheat, flour, barley, oats, rye, or malt on the product label.
-Since ingredients and formulations can change at any time, you should check the label every single time you buy Ben & Jerry's, the company says.
+The company also works with its suppliers including its packaging suppliers to verify all ingredients.
+"We understand that there are tricky ways that gluten can be missed.
+We assure you that we have researched our ingredients carefully, and we know exactly what is going into our ice cream," the company says in its statement.
+Since ingredients and formulations can change at any time, you should check the label every single time you buy Ben & Jerry's, the company adds.

 - Breyer's Ice Cream.
 Breyer's is a Unilever company, which means it will fully disclose any gluten-containing ingredients on the label.
 If you don't see one listed, the product has no gluten ingredients.
-Most flavors, including French Vanilla, Strawberry, Chocolate, Rocky Road and Butter Pecan, have no gluten ingredients in them.
+Bear in mind that doesn't guarantee the product meets gluten-free standards or is safe from cross-contamination just that the company didn't intentionally add a gluten ingredient.
+Most Breyer's flavors, including French Vanilla, Strawberry, Chocolate, Rocky Road and Butter Pecan, have no gluten ingredients in them.

 - Häagen-Dazs.
-You can use the Häagen-Dazs flavor finder to search for gluten-free ice cream products.
-Flavors considered safe (to 20 parts per million) include Crème Brulée, Pineapple Coconut, Pistachio and White Chocolate Raspberry Truffle, among more conventional possibilities such as Chocolate and Vanilla.
+According to the company's Frequently Asked Questions page: "As a general rule, the gluten in our frozen dessert products is present only in added bakery products such as cookies, cake, or brownies."
+Flavors considered safe by the company (to 20 parts per million) include Crème Brulée, Pineapple Coconut, Pistachio and White Chocolate Raspberry Truffle, among more conventional possibilities such as Chocolate and Vanilla.

 - So Delicious.
 Turtle Mountain's So Delicious brand makes coconut- and soy-based ice creams.
 Since they're dairy-free, they might make a good option for you if you're also avoiding dairy products.
 Many (but not all) of So Delicious brand ice cream products are gluten-free (you can find the complete list here), and those that are considered safe are certified gluten-free by the Gluten-Free Certification Organization, which means they contain fewer than 10 parts per million of gluten.